nauam/Courses/docs/administration/projects/node-execution/openssh.md

 # OpenSSH Node Execution Plugins

 This plugin provides a node-executor and file-copier using OpenSSH.
-Use this plugin if you want to access remote servers using SSH/SCP commands (as an alternative to the default SSH plugin of QW Control, which is a Java Plugin based on JSCH library).
+Use this plugin if you want to access remote servers using SSH/SCP commands (as an alternative to the default SSH plugin of Rundeck, which is a Java Plugin based on JSCH library).

 ## Requirements

-- Password Authentication and Passphrase need `sshpass` installed on the qwcontrol server.
+- Password Authentication and Passphrase need `sshpass` installed on the rundeck server.
 - For passing passphrase `sshpass` version 1.0.6+ is needed

 ## Dry run mode